List of York City F.C. players (1–24 appearances): Introduction

 As of the date specified above, more than 500 players had completed their York career before reaching the 25-match milestone.
 Many of these players spent only a short period of their careers at York before seeking opportunities in other teams.
 Players who have gone on to experience football in the English top tier include Chris Iwelumo, when playing for Wolverhampton Wanderers, and Neil Warnock, when managing Notts County, Sheffield United, Queens Park Rangers and Crystal Palace.
 At international level, Iwelumo went on to represent Scotland and Leo Bertos became the first former York player to represent his country at a FIFA World Cup when appearing for New Zealand at the 2010 tournament.
 Four players with under 25 appearances went on to manage the club; these were Jock Collier, Tom Mitchell, Viv Busby and Steve Torpey.

 Many players spent brief periods with York on loan from other clubs.
 Some were young players gaining experience; Mike Stowell went on to play more than 400 matches for Wolverhampton Wanderers and Mike Cook played for the Cambridge United team that won promotion in the 1990 Fourth Division play-offs.
-Other loanees had an established career but were not needed by their owning club; Steve Davis scored on his debut for York, while Courtney Pitt came on as a substitute in the 2010 Conference Premier play-off Final.
+Other loanees had an established career but were not needed by their owning club; Steve Davis scored on his debut for York, while Courtney Pitt came on as a substitute in the 2010 Conference Premier play-off final.

-As of the date above, 12 players have left the club with 24 career appearances; Bobby Warrender, Fred Marlow, Brad Halliday, Bradley Fewster, Tom Mitchell, John Hammerton, Liam George, Jamie Price, Nick Pope, Richard Tindale, Phil Taylor and Byron Webster.
-The list includes 12 players who are still contracted to the club, and so can add to their totals.
+As of the date above, 13 players have left the club with 24 career appearances; Bobby Warrender, Fred Marlow, Brad Halliday, Bradley Fewster, Tom Mitchell, John Hammerton, Liam George, Jamie Price, Nick Pope, Richard Tindale, Phil Taylor, Byron Webster and Thierry Latty-Fairweather.
+The list includes 15 players who are still contracted to the club, and so can add to their totals.